kryptokrona/kryptokrona-docs/docs/api/RPC-API-Error-Conditions.md

 title: RPC Errors
 ---

-Here are some common error messages that TurtleCoind and Turtle-Service spit out, why they occured and how to fix them.
+Here are some common error messages that TurtleCoind and turtle-service spit out, why they occured and how to fix them.
 Listed are also some possible alternative errors which they could spit out.

-## Turtle-Service Errors
+## turtle-service Errors

 * https://github.com/turtlecoin/turtlecoin/blob/master/src/Wallet/WalletErrors.h